Don't spend a penny on a Walk-in

 Relief on walk

 purchasing a product of this nature.
 If you believe you qualify or would

-like further information about VAT Exemption please don't hesitate to
+like further information about VAT Relief please don't hesitate to

 Whether you need the easy access or simply

 want to enhance the bathing experience, a walk in bath will add a new